antoniogrv/kmer-kubeless/README.md

 # Gene classifier model
 The first model that is defined within this project is the **gene classifier** model.
 The goal of this model is to correctly classify sentences in the source gene.
-More formally, we define a sentence as a sentence consisting of *n* words, where each word is a *kmer*.
+More formally, we define a sentence as a string consisting of *n* words each separated by space, where each word is a *kmer*.

 Starting with a read, we generate all possible kmers, of length ```len_kmer```, of the read.
 Let ```n_words``` be the number of kmers that make up a sentence, then all possible subsets of consecutive